Energylandia

-Energylandia is an amusement park located in Zator, Lesser Poland, in southern Poland.
-It is approximately 50 km away from Kraków and 335 km away from Warsaw, Poland's capital city.
-Energylandia is the largest amusement park in the country, at 70 ha.
-The park has nineteen roller coasters, the joint most of any theme park around the world.
+Energylandia is an amusement park in Zator, Lesser Poland Voivodeship, southern Poland.
+It is approximately 50 km from Kraków and 335 km from Warsaw, Poland's capital.
+It is the largest amusement park in Poland, with 133 attractions on 90 ha divided among seven themed zones.
+Its nineteen operating roller coasters make it the highest number at any operating amusement park.
+Since 2016, the complex has also included a water park.

 History

-Energylandia opened on 14 July 2014.
-For its first year, there were three roller coasters: the Frutti Loop Coaster, Mars and the Viking Roller Coaster.
-In 2015, three more roller coasters opened, the Energuś Roller Coaster (a Vekoma Junior Coaster), Roller Coaster Mayan (a Vekoma Suspended Looping Coaster/SLC), and Dragon Roller Coaster (a Vekoma Suspended Family Coaster).
-In 2016, the park opened Formuła, a launched roller coaster manufactured by Vekoma.
+Energylandia opened on 14 July 2014 with three roller coasters: Frutti Loop Coaster, Mars and Viking Roller Coaster.
+In 2015, three more roller coasters opened: Energuś, a Vekoma Junior Coaster; Dragon, a Vekoma Suspended Family Coaster which opened on 4 June; and Mayan, a Vekoma Suspended Looping Coaster which opened on 12 September.
+On 25 June 2016, the park opened Formuła, Poland's first launched roller coaster, whose Vekoma LSM system accelerates its trains from 0 to 79.2 km/h in two seconds.
+The Energylandia Water Park also opened in 2016.

-In October 2016, the park announced another three new coasters to open for the 2017 season: a boomerang-style family coaster, Circus Coaster and Happy Loops.
-The park also announced major plans for a new hypercoaster that would open for the 2018 season.
-In October 2017, the name of the new mega coaster was revealed to be Hyperion.
-In addition to Hyperion, the park opened an Intamin water-coaster called Speed for the 2018 season.
+In October 2016, the park announced three coasters for the 2017 season: the boomerang-style family coaster Boomerang, Circus Coaster and Happy Loops.
+Boomerang opened on 29 April 2017, while the other two opened in June.
+The park also announced a new hypercoaster for 2018.
+In October 2017, its name was revealed as Hyperion.